-6. (1) Subject to paragraph (2), the quorum of the Committee is three members.
+6. (1) Subject to paragraph (2), the quorum of the Committee is half of the total number of members of the Committee, plus one.

-- (2) At a panel meeting of the Committee the quorum is any two members (who must nominate one of their number to act as Chair at that meeting). - (3) A "panel meeting" means a meeting of the Committee which has been convened only to conduct one or more of the following items of business (and at which no other business is conducted)- - (a) considering Visitors' reports which are submitted to the Committee in accordance with Article 16(7) of the Order and any observations upon those reports received by the Committee under Article 16(9) of that Order and, if thought fit, approving the course of education or training, qualification or institution to which a report and observations (if any) relate; - (b) considering and, if thought fit, approving a recommendation for a focussed review arising from the monitoring of an approved programme; - (c) considering focused review reports, and if thought fit, providing a continue to approve recommendation.
+(2) At a panel meeting of the Committee the quorum is any three\two\members (who must nominate one of their number to act as Chair at that meeting).

+(3) A "panel meeting" means a meeting of the Committee which has been convened only to conduct one or more of the following items of business (and at which no other business is conducted)-

+- (a) considering Visitors' reports which are submitted to the Committee in accordance with Article 16(7) of the Order and any observations upon those reports received by the Committee under Article 16(9) of that Order and, if thought fit, approving the course of education or training, qualification or institution to which a report and observations (if any) relate; - (b) considering and, if thought fit, approving any proposed change to an approved programme; - (c) considering and, if thought fit, approving any matter arising from the monitoring of an approved programme;